isomerpages/nyp-sirs/_about-us/Our Team.md

 **James ❤ SIRS**

-><i>“The greatest satisfaction is my ability to impact lives in positive ways where at SIRS we are constantly working to enable opportunities for individuals and companies to remain relevant and valuable through acquiring needed skills and capabilities.”</i>
+<i>“The greatest satisfaction is my ability to impact lives in positive ways where at SIRS we are constantly working to enable opportunities for individuals and companies to remain relevant and valuable through acquiring needed skills and capabilities.”</i>

-**<big>Karen Tan, Head of Administration</big>**
+<h5>Karen Tan, Head of Administration</h5>

 <div class="row">
     <div class="col is-4">